2024: Taking the Fifth, and Other Lamentations

 The Shot Heard 'Round the World

-This one’s for the Giants fan[s] who hoisted a large, stylish enough sign showing a flying baseball and the words, “Remember ’51,” in Oracle Park Friday night.
+This one’s for the Giants fan[s] or worker[s] who hoisted a large, stylish enough sign showing a flying baseball and the words, “Remember ’51,” in Oracle Park Friday night.
 Whomever you are, allow me to assure you that the last thing you want anyone remembering is 1951.

 I get it.
 You’re remembering the Giants mounting a staggering pennant race comeback from thirteen games out of first place around mid-August to force a playoff against the Dodgers for the 1951 National League pennant.